Mother and Mare

 A trail of horse hooves.
 Many different sizes, left by beasts other than his own.
 Much more distressing were the lighter ones, left by an animal without the typical equestrian sandals.
 Caressing the grass around those, he found himself catching something shining and crimson.
 Pomegranate arilli.

 Whistling for his mount, they trotted away from that night.

-Another day of travel ensued, with no soul crossing his path either he ventured off or on trail.
-At least signs of camping did not fail to present themselves, stones scorched by flames, trampled grass and burnt animal bonus.
+Another day of travel ensued, with no soul crossing his path, off or on trail.
+Signs of camping did not fail to present themselves, stones scorched by flames, trampled grass and burnt animal bonus.

 Setting camp of his own, Tabula Rasa gave himself permission to believe that there was nothing outside of the realm of normalcy going on.
 The fires in the horizon?
 Just camps, just like this one.

 Sextus was not certain about what had roused him from his sleep, if it was the heatwave or the rain-less thunderclap.
 Vigilant, he examined his surroundings.
 In a hill not that far away, a mare appeared so suddenly that it almost seemed to sprout from the ground.
 This was no mortal beast, for its head was impressively missing and stuck in its neck was an igneous iron rod.

 So, this was going to be the day he died.

 It was hard for Sextus to accept, not when the morning had started so serene.
 Finding no trails, he risked braving alluring woods with the intent of restocking supplies.
 A pair of rabbits, a par of mushrooms and a filled water-skin; he then noticed the falcons.